mpilosov/home/content/contact.md

 - teaching best practices for developing and sharing software
 - making computational results reproducible and easily accessible
 - creating beautiful and informative data visualizations
-- using data to make dynamic and interactive art
+- using math, physics, or data to make dynamic and interactive art

 Need me to teach a workshop, consult on projects, build a software products or something else?